“It often requires more courage to dare to do right than to fear to do wrong.” – Abraham Lincoln Quotes

 Viewed by most as the best president of the United States, Abraham Lincoln has lived a simple life in his early years.
-He was born to a Kentucky frontiersman father, Thomas Lincoln and mother Nancy Lincoln.
-His mother died when he was ten year old, while his father was removed from Kentucky to Indiana.
-Growing up in the woods, the young Abraham Lincoln learned how to write, read and cipher by himself.
-While he has attended classes from itinerant teachers, he was primarily self-educated and had huge love for books.
+He was born to a Kentucky frontiersman father, Thomas Lincoln, and mother Nancy Lincoln.
+His mother died when he was ten years old, while his father was removed from Kentucky to Indiana.
+Growing up in the woods, the young Abraham Lincoln learned how to write, read, and cipher by himself.
+While he has attended classes from itinerant teachers, he was primarily self-educated and had a huge love for books.

-It was in 1837 when Abraham Lincoln first publicized his anti slavery and abolitionism views saying “The Institution of slavery is founded on both injustice and bad policy, but the promulgation of abolition doctrines tends rather to increase than abate its evils.”
+It was in 1837 when Abraham Lincoln first publicized his anti-slavery and abolitionist views saying “The Institution of slavery is founded on both injustice and bad policy, but the promulgation of abolition doctrines tends rather increase than abate its evils.”

 Abraham Lincoln eventually left the Whig Party and moved to the Republican Party.
-And in 1858, he ran against Stephen Douglas for senator, but lost.
+And in 1858, he ran against Stephen Douglas for senator but lost.
 However, his performance in a series of debates against Douglas made him a contender in the presidential election in 1860.
-On November 6 that same year, Abraham Lincoln was proclaimed the 16th U.S. President and the first from the Republican Party.
+On November 6 that same year, Abraham Lincoln has proclaimed the 16th U.S. President and the first from the Republican Party.

 Lincoln has maintained his position opposing slavery.
 Because of this several states adopted secession and called themselves as Confederate States of America.
 A war then broke between the Union and the Confederates.
 Lincoln assembled three million northern men to fight for the Union against the two million members of the southern army.